Someone abandoned not one, not two, but three of the massive Boeing 747 cargo jets at the Kuala Lumpur International Airport (KLIA) in Malaysia.

 Storage space not a problem

-Several aviation databases list the Boeings — identified by their call signs TF-ARN, TF-ARH, TF-ARM — as belonging to leasing firm Air Atlanta Icelandic, but that company says it sold them in 2008.
+Several aviation databases list the Boeings — identified by their call signs TF-ARN, TF-ARH, TF-ARM.
+They belonging to leasing firm Air Atlanta Icelandic, but that company says it sold them in 2008.

 Since then, the aircraft appear to have changed hands several times.